lucah101/2025-Phase-1/README.md

 In Phase 1, you were encouraged to explore both streams (Data Science and Software Development) to help you better understand your interests and strengths.
 However, as we move into Phase 2, you will be required to choose only one stream, and you can only submit your work for that selected stream.
 After completing the Phase 1 training, you should have a clearer idea of which stream you'd like to focus on moving forward.
-When you submit your Phase1, please only submit the Phase 1 modules screenshot that corresponds to your chosen Phase 2 stream.
+When submitting your Phase 1, please upload a full-page screenshot of the Microsoft Learn collection that corresponds to your selected Phase 2 stream only.

 Contents:
 - [Getting Started](https://github.com/NZMSA/2025-Phase-1#getting-started)